 As for casting, HBO alum Bella Ramsey will portray Ellie, one of the two main characters in the original video game.
 Ramsey previously starred as Lyanna Mormont in HBO’s “Game of Thrones.”
 Pedro Pascal (“The Mandalorian,” “Wonder Woman 1984”) will portray Joel in the show.

-HBO’s synopsis for the upcoming series indicates that the adaptation will follow the events of the original 2013 video game.
-The synopsis reads: Twenty years after modern civilization has been destroyed Joel, a hardened survivor, is hired to smuggle Ellie, a 14-year-old girl, out of an oppressive quarantine zone.
+HBO’s synopsis for the upcoming series reads reads: Twenty years after modern civilization has been destroyed Joel, a hardened survivor, is hired to smuggle Ellie, a 14-year-old girl, out of an oppressive quarantine zone.
 What starts as a small job soon becomes a brutal, heartbreaking journey, as they both must traverse across the U.S. and depend on each other for survival.

-Other details about the series, including a release date and episode numbers, are still under wraps.
+Other details about the series, including a release date, are still under wraps.